tcpd/ppi/README.md

-# ipp
+# PPI
-repository for consolidated meta data on indian political parties
+Political Parties of India dataset is a repository for consolidated data on indian political parties